 TOP ABOUT JPTCA

-Based on the above ideas, we will continue to move forward steadily.
-I would like to ask for your understanding, support, and cooperation in our activities.
+Based on the above ideas, the Association will continue to engage in cultural and artistic activities.
+We ask for your understanding, support and cooperation.

 Organization Name | JAPAN TRAFFIC CULTURE ASSOCIATION |